Acupuncture is well known for pain relief, but it does so much more than just stop pain.

 A good acupuncturist will seek to help their patients in general health as well as the main complaint they seek help for.
-Sleep, digestion/bowels, mental health, energy are common areas that acupuncture can have an inadvertent effect upon.
+Sleep, digestion/bowels, mental health, energy are common areas that acupuncture may have an inadvertent effect upon.

-Being under the care of an Acupuncturist means you can often access other aspects of Chinese medicine – the same diagnostic system of Chinese medicine is used for the practice of cupping, moxibustion, gua sha, tui na Chinese massage and Chinese herbal medicine.
+Being under the care of an Acupuncturist means you can often simultaneously access other aspects of Chinese medicine – the same diagnostic system of Chinese medicine is used for the practice of cupping, moxibustion, gua sha, tui na Chinese massage and Chinese herbal medicine.

 In Australia, Chinese herbal medicine is a separate registered practice by AHPRA to acupuncture.
 While many acupuncturists are registered herbalist, not all are…so its good to check that your practitioner is registered to practice herbs before prescribing them to you.
 You can check a practitioners registration with AHPRA here.